 But what if you want a good mix of experience and value?
 This is where things get a little trickier and you could face some setbacks.
 As most of these sites offer no guarantees and no accountability, they require little in the way of verification.
 Just a photo of your ID and passport, and you’re in!

 In turn, that means that freelancers often don’t have to offer proof of their qualifications.
 Sure, you should always guide yourself by someone’s portfolio and samples, but that still leaves you in the dark.
 How so?
 Freelancers leaving or refusing revisions is a common concern.
 People going for freelancers with dirt-cheap rates and reviewing them positively even though their work is subpar is also common.
 You could find yourself in a mess if you go by reviews alone.

 Which of these is the best?

-Generally, our money is on Upwork.
+No doubt, our very own Bunny Studio comes first.
 You can find a very good pool of proven talent from around the world.
 They also usually have deep portfolios and have had their skills verified.
-Upwork, in general, is pretty stringent about who they allow to do business on their platform.
-Bad apples don’t stay long enough to be a problem, mostly.
+Bunny Studio is very stringent about who we allow to conduct business on our platform.
+No bad apples here, and we make voice acting our bread and butter.